Northeast Regional

 The Northeast Regional is an intercity rail service operated by Amtrak in the Northeastern and Mid-Atlantic United States.
 In the past it has been known as the NortheastDirect, Acela Regional, or Regional.
-It is Amtrak's busiest route, carrying 8,686,930 passengers in fiscal year (FY) 2018, a 1.4% increase over the 8.57 million passengers in FY 2017.
-The Northeast Regional service earned over $613.9 million in gross ticket revenue in FY 2016, a 0.4% increase over the $611.7 million earned during FY 2015.
+It is Amtrak's busiest route, carrying 9,163,082 passengers in fiscal year (FY) 2023.
+The Northeast Regional service received more than $787.7 million in gross ticket revenue in FY 2023.

 The Northeast Regional offers daily all-reserved service, usually at least every hour.
-Trains generally run along the Northeast Corridor between Boston, Massachusetts, and Washington, D.C., via New York City.
+Trains generally run along the Northeast Corridor between Boston in the north to Washington, D.C., in the south with multiple stops, including in New York City, Philadelphia, and Baltimore.
 Extensions and branches provide service to Newport News, Norfolk, and Roanoke, Virginia, and Springfield, Massachusetts, with intermediate stops.

-Trains cover the most popular stretch between Pennsylvania Station (New York City) and Washington Union Station in approximately 3.5 hours.
-The section between New York and Philadelphia takes 1.5 hours, while the part between Philadelphia and Washington takes 2 hours.
-North of New York, the travel time to Boston is 4 hours, while trips to Springfield take 3.5 hours.
-South of Washington, trains take 4.5 hours to reach Newport News, 4.5 hours to reach Norfolk, or 5 hours to reach Roanoke.
+Trains cover the most popular stretch between New York Penn Station and Washington Union Station in about 3.5 hours.
+The section between New York and Philadelphia takes 1.5 hours, while the part between Philadelphia and Washington takes two hours.
+North of New York, the travel time to Boston is four hours, while trips to Springfield take 3.5 hours.
+South of Washington, trains take 4.5 hours to reach Newport News, 4.5 hours to reach Norfolk, or five hours to reach Roanoke.